-The number of PSUs actually earned and paid is determined based upon Berry's achievement of pre-established performance targets over the threeyear performance cycle, and the ultimate value of each PSU is based on the closing price of Berry's common stock on the last trading day of the performance cycle.
+The number of PSUs actually earned and paid is determined based upon Berry's achievement of pre-established performance targets over the three-year performance cycle, and the ultimate value of each PSU is based on the average of the closing prices of Berry's common stock over the thirty-day period ending on the last day of the performance period.
 Because the value of PSUs is linked to both stock price and performance targets, PSUs provide a strong incentive to executives to deliver value to Berry's shareholders.